 Person X, with no one to support but himself and his massive credit card debts.
 He wants to clean up the mess he has gotten himself into without losing the essentials.

 The first thing he does is calculates precisely how much money he makes every month.
 In his case, he makes about $20,000 (after taxes) yearly.
 He has no other income from any other source.
 By dividing his annual income by 12, he gets his monthly salary: $1,666.66.
 He also uses the same principle when calculating costs (expenses) he has had over a yearly period, just so that everything works on a monthly basis.

 To make it all just a little easier to comprehend, I have decided to split incurred expenses that you might have in two subcategories, necessary expenses and non-essential.
 So let’s get back to our example.

 The person X decides to make a list of those things that he needs to survive every month.
 In doing so, he comes up with the following categories:

 4. Utility – heat, electricity, water

 5. Car maintenance – gas, insurance

-He also digs up some of his old bills for a period of a couple of months for things like heating, electricity and water and calculates the average but adds a little to cover times when it may be more than usual like in the winter time for instance.
+He also digs up some of his old bills for a couple of months for things like heating, electricity, and water and calculates the average but adds a little to cover times when it may be more than usual like in the winter time for instance.
 Now he has all figures to fill in these categories.

 Now, for the sake of argument Person X knows that every month, he must set aside $1100 for all essentials.
 He doesn’t even have to use the credit card, since he knows this is how much he will need to survive, without getting into debt.